Introduction

 A DMP is best created using a template or checklist.
 This will ensure you cover everything that needs to be considered.
 The RDM website provides guidance on writing a DMP, including information about templates you can use to help you create a DMP.

-You should start developing the DMP when you are designing the project.
-Some funders, such as AHRC, the British Academy, and Horizon Europe, require different types of DMP in the application.
+You should start developing a plan for how you will manage your data when you are designing the project.
+Some funders, such as Leverhulme Trust, the British Academy, and Horizon Europe, require a specific type of DMP in the application, whereas others, such as AHRC, would expect this to be considered when you describe the approach to your proposed project.
 You can find more information about specific funders’ requirements on the RDM website.

 If you have to include a DMP as part of a grant application, your Research Development Manager will refer the application to the Research Data Manager, Robert Darby, who must review it prior to submission.
 Robert can help you develop your DMP and specify and cost any data management requirements, so we encourage you to get in touch with him independently, as early as possible in the writing process.